Spacial/awesome-systools/README.md

 * [UNIX Syscalls](https://john-millikin.com/unix-syscalls)
 * [KVM virt-install: Install OpenBSD As Guest Operating System - nixCraft](https://www.cyberciti.biz/faq/kvmvirtualization-virt-install-openbsd-unix-guest/)
+* [SCCS](http://sccs.sourceforge.net): is an implementation of the POSIX standard Source Code Control System.
+It provides actively maintained code based on the original UNIX SCCS code OpenSourced by Sun as part of OpenSolaris and was made portable to other platforms.

 ## Virtualization

 * [OSX-KVM: Run El Capitan, macOS Sierra, High Sierra and Mojave on QEMU/KVM.
 No support is provided at the moment.](https://github.com/kholia/OSX-KVM)